Mark Roosevelt: Political career

-In 1977, Roosevelt served as campaign manager for John D. O'Bryant, the first black man elected to Boston's school board.
+In 1977, Roosevelt served as campaign manager for John D. O'Bryant, the first black man elected to the Boston School Committee.

 Roosevelt served in the Massachusetts General Court from 1986 to 1994.
 In 1990, he was appointed Chairman of the legislature's Education Committee, where he was the co-author and chief sponsor of the Massachusetts Education Reform Act of 1993.
 He also was chief sponsor of a gay rights bill that had been introduced annually since 1972 but did not pass until 1989.
 The bill's passage made Massachusetts the second state, after Wisconsin, to pass legislation protecting gay rights.

 In 1994, Roosevelt was the Democratic nominee for Governor of Massachusetts and lost the general election to the Republican incumbent, William Weld.
-Roosevelt and Weld were second cousins, as Weld's first wife, Susan Roosevelt Weld, is also a great-grandchild of President Theodore Roosevelt.
+Roosevelt and Weld were second cousins by marriage, as Weld's first wife, Susan Roosevelt Weld, is also a great-grandchild of President Theodore Roosevelt.

 Following his bid for office, Roosevelt served as CEO of Massachusetts Biomedical Initiatives, Managing Director of the Massachusetts Business Alliance for Education, and as a Professor of Politics and head of the Gordon Public Policy Center at Brandeis University.